microsoft/live-share/docs/use/share-server-visual-studio.md

 ## Share a server

-From time to time, as a collaboration session host you may find that you want to share additional local servers or services with guests.
-This can range from other RESTful end-points to databases or other servers.
-Visual Studio Live Share lets you specify a local port number, optionally give it a name, and then share it with all guests.
+As a collaboration session host, you might want to share more local servers or services with guests.
+Sharing can range from other RESTful end-points to databases or other servers.
+With Visual Studio Live Share, you can specify a local port number, give it a name, and then share it with guests.

-The guests will then be able to access the server you shared on that port from their own local machine on the exact same port.
-For example, if you shared a web server **running on port 3000**, the guest can access that same running web server on their **own machine** at http://localhost:3000!
-This is accomplished via a secure SSH or SSL tunnel between the host and guests and authenticated via the service so you can be sure that only those in the collaboration session have access.
+Guests can access the server you shared on that port from their own local machine on the exact same port.
+For example, if you share a web server *running on port 3000*, the guest accesses that same running web server on their *own machine* at http://localhost:3000.
+This access happens via a secure SSH or SSL tunnel between the host and guests and authenticated via the service.
+So you can be sure only people in the collaboration session have access.

+> [!TIP]
-> **Security Tip:** As a host, you should be very selective with the ports you share with guests and stick to application ports (rather than sharing a system port).
+> As a host, you should be very selective with the ports you share with guests and stick to application ports (rather than sharing a system port).
 For guests, shared ports will behave exactly like they would if the server/service was running on their own machine.
 This is very useful, but if the wrong port is shared can also be risky.

 For security purposes, only servers running on ports you specify are available to other guests.
-Fortunately, its easy to add one as the collaboration session **host**.
-Here's how:
+Fortunately, it's easy to add one as the collaboration session *host*.

 1. Click on the share/session state button in the upper right corner and select **Manage Shared Servers**.